So many teeth, so little time. Sure, a hygienist cleans them – but there’s so much more. Play a vital role in patient health.

 • Admission

-• View the admission requirements for application deadlines, materials, and requirements
+• Review the admission requirements for deadlines, materials, and requirements.

-• During the course of the program, you must demonstrate the ability to perform these essential functions safely, reliably and efficiently within the scope of practice.
-If you need accommodations to help you perform these functions, contact our Disability Resource Services office.
+• Make sure you can meet the program’s essential functions safely, reliably and efficiently within the scope of practice.
+If you need accommodations, contact our Disability Resource Services office.

 Additional Notes